bilgi42/polybar-crypto-track/README.md

 # Post Installation and Config

-All the configs can be found in the Python file
+All the configs can be found in the Python file.
+Please edit the Python file for coin address, type and pairings.